windows7lover/homepage/index.md

 ## Current Position
-I am a research Scientist at Samsung SAIL Montreal, in the MILA, headed by [Simon Lacoste-Julien](http://www.iro.umontreal.ca/~slacoste/).
+I am a research Scientist at Samsung SAIL Montreal, at Mila, headed by [Simon Lacoste-Julien](http://www.iro.umontreal.ca/~slacoste/).
 I focus my research on optimization for machine learning, especially accelerated and adaptive methods.
 I work closely with researchers from Montreal and McGill Universities.

 ---